Robin van der Vleuten

 end

 Your Japanese customers see the fields they expect.
 Your UK customers don't see irrelevant fields.
-Simple.
+That is the important part: the form matches the country.

 Rails validation